practicusai/docs/docs/setup-guide.md

 If you are a programmer and only interested in installing the lightweight **Practicus AI SDK** (5MB), please only install **practicuscore** library using the [Python Setup Guide](#python-setup-guide) section below.

-## Choose a Worker Node System
+## Choose a Cloud Worker System

 If you prefer the **quickest option**, simply go to the [Cloud Activation](#cloud-activation) section below.

-### What is a Worker Node?
+### What is a Cloud Worker?

 Some Practicus AI features such as **AutoML**, making ** AI Predictions**, **Advanced Profiling** and **production deployment** capabilities require a larger setup, so we moved these from the app to a backend (server) system.

-You have multiple Worker Node options to choose from, and you can find a quick summary on pros and cons of each option below.
+You have multiple Cloud Worker options to choose from, and you can find a quick summary on pros and cons of each option below.

 ### AWS Cloud pros and cons